arjunarunasalam/arjunarunasalam.github.io/_pages/about.md

 My primary research goal is understanding and improving security, privacy, and trust on sociotechnical systems from a human-centered lens.
-My research combines user-centered mixed methods, comprising qualitative methods (e.g., digital ethnography and focus groups) and quantitative studies (e.g., surveys and inferential statistics) to expose (1) how sociotechnical systems can fail to deliver content users can trust, (2) emerging abuse from bad actors and (3) impact of abuse on end users’ security and privacy decisions and perceptions
+My research combines user-centered mixed methods, comprising qualitative methods (e.g., digital ethnography and focus groups) and quantitative studies (e.g., surveys and inferential statistics) to expose (1) how sociotechnical systems can fail to deliver content users can trust, (2) emerging abuse from bad actors and (3) impact of abuse on end users’ security and privacy decisions and perceptions.